elenikontogianni/Database_project-BankingManagementSystem/README.md

 ├── lib/                # mysql-connector-j-8.0.x.jar
 └── database.sql        # SQL script for database setup

+Troubleshooting

+Connection Error: Verify MySQL is running and credentials in AccountDAO.java are correct.
+Duplicate Email: Ensure unique emails (database constraint).
+JDBC Driver Issue: Confirm JAR is in lib and added to build path.
+Timezone Error: Keep serverTimezone=UTC in the connection URL.

 Future Improvements

-Add a Swing-based GUI for better user interaction.
+Add a Swing or JavaFX GUI.
-Implement user authentication (login system).
+Implement user authentication with a login system.
-Add transaction history table.
+Create a transaction history table.
-Use Hibernate for ORM instead of raw JDBC.
+Use Hibernate or Spring Data JPA for advanced database handling.
-Integrate Maven for dependency management.
+Add Maven or Gradle for dependency management.

-Troubleshooting

-Connection Error: Ensure MySQL is running and credentials in AccountDAO.java are correct.
-Duplicate Email Error: Emails must be unique in the database.
-JDBC Driver Issue: Verify the JAR is in the lib folder and added to the build path.
+Contributing
+Contributions are welcome!
+Fork the repo, create a branch, and submit a pull request with your changes.